blessonnn/blessonnn/README.md

 # 💫 About Me:
 # Hi there, I'm Blesson JF👋

-### 🚀 B.Tech Final Year CSE Student | Aspiring Full Stack Developer & UI/UX Designer
+### 🚀 B.Tech pass out  Student | Aspiring Full Stack Developer & UI/UX Designer

 I bridge the gap between **aesthetic design** and **functional code**.
 With a background in CSE and a passion for pixels, I spend my time crafting user-centric experiences in Figma and bringing them to life with modern web technologies.